 The show day was upon us in no time, but thanks to our careful planning and execution we experienced no setbacks, or delays of any kind.
 We were ready.

 The band played the 90-minute show consisting of 36 custom arranged pieces including many original works.
 The music was flawless and the arrangements were tight.
 Mike acted as technical supervisor and ran the show from backstage.
 Jenny wove the music into a story with dialogue and narration and took the packed house (!) on their journey.
 The band received many accolades from the audience and the show was a success – people loved it and Jenny was able to raise funds for Toronto Wildlife.
 Plans for another collaboration in musical theatre are in the works..

-Our entertainment consultants will assist in designing the music for your event, and your dedicated entertainment coordinator will guide you through the entire booking process.
+Our team will assist in designing the music experience for your special event.
 Share your vision with us and we’ll help you realize it.